 On the day we went to pick up Sebastian, after a month and 2 days, we took a giant bag of goodies for the nurses’ lounge.
 It was filled with soda, little Debbie cakes, candy, crackers, cookies, etc. We also made a small bag for the front desk ladies who greeted us and checked us in every day.
 The nurses, doctors, and specialists that communicated with us the most, and made the biggest impact received Tiny & Snail thank you cards with Starbucks gift cards included.
 One of the Occupational Therapists actually called to thank me for the card.
 So sweet!

-Sebastian’s next surgery is scheduled for February, and then a month later is what I call the reverse colostomy – not sure if that’s the actual name.
+Sebastian’s next surgery will be some time in March, and then a month later is what I call the reverse colostomy – not sure if that’s the actual name.

 Obviously we’ll be dealing with check ups his entire life.
 But we are feeling much better about our darling little fighter.
 Lately he seems to be dealing with gas, which is painful to see him go through, but other than that, he is a pretty chill little baby boy.